GoogleChrome/web.dev/src/site/content/en/blog/building-a-tabs-component/index.md

 Each needs overflow on the x axis, scroll containment to trap overscroll, hidden scrollbars for touch devices and lastly scroll-snap for locking content presentation areas.
-Our keyboard tab order is nice and any interactions guide focus naturally.
+Our keyboard tab order is accessible and any interactions guide focus naturally.
 Scroll snap containers also get a nice carousel style interaction from their keyboard.